 Struck by Lightning: The Curious World of Probabilities is a book about probability and randomness in everyday life, intended to inform and entertain readers without requiring any mathematics background.
 It may be ordered from e.g. amazon.ca (or in paperback) or indigo.ca (or in paperback) or amazon.com or amazon.co.uk or barnesandnoble.com, or from bookstores.
 (It is also available as an e-book for Kobo and Kindle and iBooks, in U of T libraries, and as a talking book for disabled patrons.)
-See also the dust jacket and paperback cover and U.S. cover and contents, some discussion sessions and supplementary materials, an author bio, and the critical praise and publicity activities below (including television interviews and public talks).
+See also the paperback cover and dust jacket and paperback dust jacket and U.S. cover and contents, some discussion sessions and supplementary materials, an author bio, and the critical praise and publicity activities below (including television interviews and public talks).